syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/navigation-modes.md

 ---
 layout: post
-title: NavigationMode of Syncfusion® Rotator control for Xamarin.iOS
+title: Navigation Modes of Syncfusion® Rotator Control for Xamarin.iOS
 description: Learn how to view the different navigation modes of the Rotator control in Xamarin.iOS
 platform: xamarin.ios
-control: Rotator
+control: SfRotator
 documentation: ug
 ---